zhiming-xu/google-scholar-spider/README.md

 mistakes.
 They are discussed in the following [Known Issues](#Known-Issues) part and also noted in codes as `FIXME`.
 If you are suspicious of any result, please consult that part as well as codes first.
 Running this program *might* cause your IP address banned by Google and/or other websites' owners, whether temporarily or permanently.
 Before using it, you must be aware that it is all at your own risk.
 I am *by all means* not responsible for any direct and indirect consequences following such ban.
 This program comes with **ABSOLUTELY NO WARRANTY**, to the maximum extent permitted by law.

 ## Quick view
 This is a connection figure demonstrating collected data.
-The x-axis shows the ratio of coauthors' affiliated institutions that are the same to the target institution.
-The y-axis shows the average number of unique collaborated institution per faculty member has.
-The relative size of each circle represents the total number of faculty members that have connections.
+The x-axis shows the ratio of a faculty member's coauthors' affiliated institutions that are the same as himself/herself's.
+The y-axis shows the average number of unique collaborated institutions per faculty member has.
+The relative size of each circle represents the total number of faculty members that have known coauthors on Google Scholar.
 ![demo](result/demo-2d.png)
 ## Introduction
 ### Pipeline
-- Acquire the faculty members' (Full Professor, Associate/Assistant Professor, and Lecturer, depending on different institutions, this could be a little different) names of all target institutions given in [`institutions.json`](config/institutions.json).
+- Acquire faculty members' (Full Professor, Associate/Assistant Professor, and Lecturer, depending on different institutions, this could be a little different) names of all target institutions given in [`institutions.json`](config/institutions.json).
 - Search Google for all these names, find their Google Scholar homepage.
 - Extract their coauthors affiliated institutions, save in json format as `connections.json`.
-- Count the numbers of occurrences of cooperated institutions of target institutions, sorted from most frequent to most rare, save it in json format as `counts.json`.
+- Count the numbers of occurrences of cooperated institutions of target institutions, sorted according to descending frequency, save it in json format as `counts.json`.
-- Compute more statistical features with [`feature.py`](src/feature.py)
+- Compute more statistical features, refer to [`feature.py`](src/feature.py) for details.
-- Visualize statistical features with [`vis.py`](src/vis.py)
+- Visualize aforementioned features with [`vis.py`](src/vis.py).

 ## Usage
 ### Requirements